adetanchelsea/etl_pipeline_with_python/README.md

 ## Usage
 - Activate your virtual environment (if not already active).
-- Ensure your .env file contains your YouTube API key and Snowflake credentials.
+- Ensure your .env file contains your YouTube API key, Snowflake credentials and query search phrases.
 - Run the ETL scripts individually or in sequence:

     ```bash